PierreIsCoding/sdiy/Sample_And_Hold/README.md

 * Standard analog Sample And Hold
 * Added comparator for random gates

 To clarify, a sample and hold module has nothing to do with "samples" in a musical sence.
 It doesn't record a piece of music that can be play back again.
-It only samples a single value, while a musical sample requires often 44100 samples per second.
+It only stores / samples a single value for CV purposes, while musical samplers store 44100 samples per second for audio perposes.

 ## How To
 The S&H module stores (samples) everytime it gets a clock pulse the current value on the signal input.
 If you would use a random noise signal it will create random values and hold that value until it gets the next clock pulse; hence its name.
 You can use this for random cv signal etc etc.